 Smart restaurant owners, however, have been leveraging the power of food distribution platforms like Door Dash and Uber Eats to close revenue gaps.
 Some entrepreneurs have built entire foodservice businesses through these apps!
 These are hardly new technologies, but COVID-19 has clearly demonstrated their value.

-To give you some context, Uber Eats’ business has nearly doubled through this year’s second quarter.
-Door Dash has also grown aggressively in 2020.
+To give you some context, Uber Eats’ business has nearly doubled in 2020’s second quarter.
+Door Dash has also grown aggressively.
 What’s the point?
 People still want restaurant food, and if they can’t get it by going out, they’re more than willing to order in.

 “Since we set ourselves up on Uber Eats, our kitchen has been busier than ever, and that includes pre-COVID levels of service.
 I was ready to close up shop due to the pandemic, but using this service has allowed us to connect with our regulars and add new customers without having to scale-up our own delivery service,” a sports bar owner told us.
 “Our revenue growth helped us secure some investment to expand our kitchen and upgrade some super old equipment.”